Man of the Hole: Life in isolation

 FUNAI first became aware of the Man of the Hole's isolated existence in 1996.
 They observed that he periodically moved his home, building straw huts for shelter.
 He hunted wild game, collected fruits and honey, and also planted maize and cassava.
-Over the years, more than 50 huts built by him were identified by FUNAI.
+Over the years, more than 50 huts that he built were identified by FUNAI.
 His nickname derives from the deep hole found in each home that he abandoned.
 It was originally believed that these holes were used to trap animals or to hide in, but some observers have also speculated that they might have been of spiritual significance.
 The holes were narrow and more than 1.8 m deep.
 14 similar holes were found in the ruined village discovered by FUNAI in 1996.

 Under Brazil's constitution, Indigenous peoples have the right to lands they "traditionally occupy".
 In 2007, FUNAI officially demarcated 8000 ha of his land as a protected Indigenous territory, the Tanaru Indigenous Territory.
 After its establishment, FUNAI monitored him and tried to prevent intrusions into the area.
 Despite this, the Man of the Hole was attacked by gunmen in November 2009 but managed to survive.

 Although he avoided further direct contact with others, the Man of the Hole was aware that he was monitored by outsiders.
-FUNAI occasionally left gifts of tools and seeds for him, and thus "engendered a certain level of trust".
+FUNAI occasionally left gifts of tools and seeds for him.
+According to FUNAI official Bruno Pereira, these actions "engendered a certain level of trust" between FUNAI and the Man of the Hole, though the native man generally refused to take the gifts.
 He sometimes signaled to observing teams to avoid pitfalls he had dug either as defense or to trap animals.
+Conversely, explorer Marcelo dos Santos argued that the man ultimately "didn't trust anyone because he had many traumatising experiences with non-Indigenous people".
 In 2018, FUNAI released a video of him in order to raise global awareness of the threats to the uncontacted peoples in Brazil.
 In the video, the man, who was presumed to be in his 50s at the time, appeared to be in good health.